mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Vossoughi and other researchers also highlight political and social concerns associated with constructionism [@thumlert2018learning; @vossoughi_making_2016].
 They argue that a constructionist approach can implicitly favour coding as a pathway to joining the computer programming industry and developing employability skills in young people.
 Thumlert and colleagues caution against the appropriation of skills such as creativity and 'design thinking', which they argue are increasingly co-opted by market-driven agendas rather than being used for critical and emancipatory purposes [@thumlert2018learning, p.4].
 They also warn that this positioning could lead to the integration of constructionist approaches into instruction-based models that are narrowly focused on curricular concerns, rather than fostering the development of computational fluency, which supports learners’ expression within a community [@thumlert2018learning].

+An additional limitation in constructionism approach to digital making in varied forms is lack of of an underlying consistency in terminology regarding the motivation for undertaking the work.

+One concept of promise, aligned with is that of fluency which is described in different contexts as technical fluency [@papert_technological_1995], digital fluency [@resnick_scratch_2009], gaming fluency [@a_peppler_gaming_2009; @kafai201221] or computational fluency [@resnick_computational_2018].
+However there has been no review of these varied terms and how they differ or contain underlying similarities.

+In the next chapter I propose that this aim of fluency can be profitably augmented using socio-cultural concepts of agency.

 Given the importance of more intentional pedagogical approaches in this area and the lack of detail in the reviews of CGD&P described above, the following sections will detail several key pedagogies used in this area.